 is coming was introduced in kernel 4.13, but I haven’t tested it yet.

 Middle Click Paste

 In X Org, middle click pastes from “Selection Buffer”.
 This buffer holds whatever your last selection was.
-The functionality is hard coded with no switch, GNOME Tweak Tool does not help.
+The functionality is hard coded into X Org with no switch, GNOME Tweak Tool does not help.

 Workaround: some apps allow you to disable this for them.
 For me, this is Firefox and Sublime Text.

 Unwanted side effect: doesn’t help apps that don’t support this.